The Power of Power Codes: New Classes of Easy Instances for the Linear Equivalence Problem: Introduction

 In this paper, we identify several previously unknown weak instances.
 At the basis of our techniques lies the use of \emph{power codes}, exploiting the property that the powers of equivalent codes remain equivalent.
 This approach, combined with the concepts of the Frobenius automorphism and the (Hermitian) hull, allows us to derive new easy LEP instances based on the length and dimension of the code.

 Remarkably, prior to this paper, power codes in the context of CEP have only been used to attack PEP \cite{shur}.
 Here, we show how power codes can be used to attack (certain instances of) LEP.
 Looking ahead, the classes of weak instances we identify, differ significantly from the ones that were already known, which required only $q\leq 4$.
-Indeed, our attacks have a strong algebraic flavor and show that, for any finite field, weak instances with non-trivial parameters (i.e., with dimension that grows as a power of $n$) do exist.
+Indeed, our attacks have a strong algebraic flavor and show weak instances for any finite field.
+These instances have $k$ sublinear in $n$ and therefore do not affect the security of cryptographic schemes such as LESS.
+However, in our case the dimension is allowed to grow as a power of $n$ instead of just polylogarithmically, in which case SSA gives a quasi-polynomial time algorithm.
 For instance, the first class we identify requires $k<\sqrt[r]{r!\cdot n}\cdot \big(1+o(1)\big)$, for $r$ an integer such that $q = 2r+1$.
 We further improve the attack for non-prime fields.

 Furthermore, for a subgroup $U \subseteq \F_q^\star$, we introduce an intermediate problem LEP($U$) between LEP and PEP and the concept of the \emph{partial-closure}, which gives a reduction from this novel problem to PEP.
 Together with power codes this can be used to improve the complexity of the reduction from LEP to PEP compared to the classical reduction.